Visions and values

 Instead we are trying to understand what God is saying to us today, and to put this into effect in the life of our new Christian community here.

-Here is a short video that tells some of the story of how Church without Walls began and the people who are involved.
+Here is a short video from a few years ago that tells some of the story of how Church without Walls began and the people who are involved.

 What we believe